pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 where = src
 ```

-Secondly, you need a `pyproject.toml` with this content:
+Secondly, extend the `pyproject.toml` with this content:

 ```toml
 # Content of pyproject.toml